leisurecodog/E2E-Behavior-Classification/README.md

 You can just downaload the KITTI Tracking dataset if you just want to evaluate Trajectory Prediction.<br>
 If you want to evaluate overtaking assistance, you need to download the raw data and LiDAR data of KITTI, and annotate overtaking data by yourself.
 ### CEO Dash Cam Videos
-This dataset is used to display our total result, neither training nor evaluate.
+This dataset is used to demo our total result, neither training nor testing.
+Due to the copyright problem, we can not release this dataset, you can use other dash cam videos to demo.